mikewoodld/TheatricalPrevisContest/README.md

 In the documentation, you'll find XLSX, CSV, and LW6 versions of the patch information.
 These are all identical - you can choose which one you need. <b>The channel numbers contained herein are merely suggestions</b> - you can patch anything to any channel you want.
 You cannot, however, change modes or addresses.

+I am fully aware that this patching scheme would NOT be sustainable in real life - things are patched by fixture type rather than by position.
+But this was done purposely to make it a little easier to get up and running.

 <h3>Patching Scenery & People</h3>

 In the repo, you'll find an .xlsx file called "DMX Automation Information" - this document contains a list of all of the various things that you can control with DMX.
 There are people, vehicles, tables, chairs, pianos, a car, and even a bus!
 There are portal arches, foliage borders, trees, and more.